 Aerial view of Transfagarasan Road

 Countryside.
 If you want to feel the spirit of the area, you need to take a tour of the Transylvanian countryside.
 Meet the locals, observe their daily routine, taste home-cooked food, get to know better their preserved traditions and diverse culture.
-Visit the former Saxon villages from Transylvanian highlands ( Viscri, Malancrav, Saschis, Crit, just to name a few) or venture in the mountain villages from Apuseni mountains or Marginimea Sibiului.
+Visit the former Saxon villages from Transylvanian highlands (Viscri, Malancrav, Saschis, Crit, just to name a few) or venture in the mountain villages from Apuseni mountains or Marginimea Sibiului.
+We don’t advise rushing through the Transylvania countryside by car.
+Instead, we prefer strolling through the villages and leisurely exploring the trails.
+We suggest staying for a few nights in a Transylvanian village to experience the authentic everyday life.
+You’ll have the opportunity to observe the herds peacefully making their way to the pastures, witness locals tending to their fields, and embrace the serene ambiance of a Sunday afternoon, where elderly women gather on benches along the main street for a friendly chat.

 A Transylvanian village in the morning